MohsenZand/ObjectBox/README.md

 ## Preparation
-Set the <PATH> in '/data/coco.yaml'  and 'VOC.yaml' Set the project flag in flag_sets.py
+Set the 'PATH' in '/data/coco.yaml'  and 'VOC.yaml' Set the project flag in flag_sets.py

 ## Training
-Set task flag in flag_sets.py as: 'train'
+Set 'task' flag in flag_sets.py as: 'train'

 For MS-COCO 2017 experiments, set: exp = 'coco'